uppedtrout/Better-config/README.md

 fifty separate powers of the God MARDUK, defeater of Chaos.
 This is interesting, in that the names seem to come from the Enuma Elish, in which the Elder Gods confer these fifty names upon MARDUK as titles, in their appreciation of his routing of Evil.
-A sigil is given for each of the Names, and a word of Power for most of them.Downloaded from www.holybooks.com Then appears the Centrepiece of the Book, the MAGAN text.
+A sigil is given for each of the Names, and a word of Power for most of them.
+Then appears the Centrepiece of the Book, the MAGAN text.
 The word MAGAN may mean the Land of the MAGAN which was said to lie in the West of Sumer.
 For a time, it seems the name MAGAN was synonymous with the Place of Death - as the Sun 'died' in